 4. Stay Positive

 This may be easier said than done, but your state of mind can significantly affect healing.
 Therefore, supplements like kratom can help the healing process.
-In this way, kratom is like opioids but without the highly addictive side effects.
-You can liken it to caffeine because it is in the same family of botanicals as the coffee that we drink that energizes and motivates us.
+This way, kratom is like opioids but without the highly addictive side effects.
+You can liken it to caffeine because it is in the same botanicals as the coffee that energizes and motivates us.

 5. Affirmations and Positive Guided Imagery

 By using guided imagery, you can close your eyes and see yourself doing these things as you once did.
 No!
 You will see yourself as better than you were.
 Keep focusing on what you can do and leave the rest behind.
 You can do this!
-It’s what trained to do, and one minor injury will not keep you down!
+It’s what trained you to do; one minor injury will not keep you down!